SumedhaSinghRathor/Design-and-Analysis-of-Algorithms/LAB 1/Lab Day 1: Revision of Data Structures.md

 ## Lab Day 1: Revision of Data Structures

-**1.1 Aim of the program:** Write a program to find out the second smallest and the second largest element stored in an array of n integers.
+**1.1 Aim of the program:** Write a program to find out the second smallest and the second largest element stored in an array of n integers. \n
 &nbsp; _Input:_ Size of an array is 'n' and read 'n' number of elements from a disc file.
 &nbsp; _Output:_ Second smallest, second largest
 \\